 Peaking on the nights of 11-12 August and 12-13 August 2018, the Perseids are a great time to search-out a sky full of shooting stars.

-Below is a list of the top meteor showers over the coming 12 months, and how you can see them.
+Below is a list of the top meteor showers that occur throughout the year, and how you can see them.

 Meteors per hour (max.): 20